amihaiemil/amihaiemil.github.io/_posts/2017-03-22-puzzles-and-open-source.markdown

   + there is time to be spent on sessions of training for new programmers because, in order to implement a method and a unit test, one must absolutely know every detail of the project
   + finally, somwhere in-between, there's also some coding to be done
-  + probably no proper CI, because Joe forgot to set up a Jenkins job for the project and now this stays in a feared backlog of tasks.
+  + probably no proper CI, because someone forgot to set up a Jenkins job for the project and now this stays in a feared backlog of tasks.

 I hope the advantages are clear, even though I did not mention all of them directly.